Blazorise/Blazorise.Articles/news/2025-04-17-currency-changes/post.md

 # Blazorise Pricing Update: Transitioning from USD to EUR

-<p class="lead">We're announcing an important update to the pricing structure for Blazorise.
-Effective immediately, all our product pricing will transition from USD to EUR.</p>
+We're announcing an important update to the pricing structure for Blazorise.
+Effective immediately, all our product pricing will transition from USD to EUR.{.lead}

 ## New Pricing Structure